Striker73/mc-vote-auto/README.md

 extract it
 run vote.py

-If you want more votes put new names in names.txt and put more proxy's in proxies.txt
+If you want more votes put new names in names.txt and put more proxy's in proxies.txt!